D1M1TR10S/github-mcp-server/docs/host-remote-server.md

 - **Host Application**: The user-facing application you are building.
 It manages connections to one or more MCP servers and orchestrates tool calls.
 - **MCP Client**: A component inside your host application that maintains a 1:1 connection with a single MCP server.
 - **MCP Server**: A service that provides access to a specific set of tools.
-Remote servers, like the Remote GitHub MCP Server, are accessed over the internet and require authentication.
+Remote servers, like the GitHub Remote MCP Server, are accessed over the internet and require authentication.

-For the full spec, see the [official MCP specification](https://modelcontextprotocol.io/specification/2025-03-26).
+For the full spec, see the [official MCP specification](https://modelcontextprotocol.io/specification/draft).

 ---